hyriver/pygeohydro/README.rst

 * ``signatures``: Hydrologic signature graphs.
 * ``cover_legends``: Official NLCD land cover legends for plotting a land cover dataset.
+* ``descriptor_legends``: Color map and legends for plotting a imperviousness descriptor dataset.

 The ``helpers`` module includes:

-* ``nlcd_helper``: A roughness coefficients lookup table for each land cover type which is useful for overland flow routing among other applications.
+* ``nlcd_helper``: A roughness coefficients lookup table for each land cover and imperviousness descriptortype which is useful for overland flow routing among other applications.
 * ``nwis_error``: A dataframe for finding information about NWIS requests' errors.

 Moreover, requests for additional databases and functionalities can be submitted via